 Oddly, all these same things suddenly became charming, almost quaint, about the Bay Area.
 I always loved walking through my hometown on an overcast or drizzly day.
 The hills are greener, the trees are darker, the world seemingly more finite and more contained.
 And though I grew up in suburbia, the sprawl here seemed more controlled, punctuated, as it was, by large swaths of calming open space.

-Who wouldn't want to live in a place where something like this
+Who wouldn't want to live in a place where something like this isn't more than 10 minutes away no matter where you go? |

 In all my time in Los Angeles, I don’t think I ever once warmed to the place, either.
 I had so idealized San Francisco and my hometown that they were incomparable.
 Of course, in hindsight, I realize there were parts of Los Angeles that I very much enjoyed.
 They may even have rivaled parts of what had become my gold standard in the Bay Area.
 It only took moving 3,000 miles away, clear across the country, for me to appreciate this place I'd lived for the past five years.